Premier League: How the European places will be decided on the final day

 West Ham United’s come from behind victory away to West Brom on Wednesday night guaranteed them a place in the top six and therefore, Europa League qualification.

-What Premier League teams will qualify for next season’s Europa Conference League?
+Which Premier League teams will qualify for next season’s Uefa Europa Conference League?

 Uefa have introduced a third-tier competition starting next season called the Europa Conference League.

-The club finishing seventh will enter at the play-off round and this is another place that is going down to the final day.
+The club finishing seventh in the Premier League will enter at the play-off round and this is another place that is going down to the final day.

+Ahead of the final day, here are the standings for the teams in contention for the Uefa Europa Conference League?

 7. Tottenham P37 GD+21 Pts 59: Leicester (A).